-- Affordability.
-Another reason people are fans of living in apartments is that they are more affordable and flexible, allowing people to move to another apartment complex or to one in another part of the city or the country within a year or two.
-You also can choose from a shorter-term or long-term lease, depending on your needs.
+- Affordability/flexibility.
+A rental apartment is less of a commitment than a home you own, allowing people to move to another apartment complex or to one in another part of the city or the country within a year or two.
+You also can choose from a shorter-term or long-term lease for rentals, depending on your needs.

 - Access to multiple amenities.
-Living in an apartment has advantages, including access to amenities such as security, garage parking and trash pickup.
-Many apartment communities offer on-site fitness centers, swimming pools, sports courts, dog parks and even pet-washing stations, says Greg Curci, vice president of multifamily operations at Morgan Properties, an apartment management and investment firm in King of Prussia, Pennsylvania.
+Living in an apartment has advantages, including access to amenities such as security, parking and trash pickup.
+Many apartment communities offer on-site fitness centers, swimming pools, sports courts, dog parks and even pet-washing stations, says Greg Curci, executive vice president at Morgan Properties, an apartment management and investment firm in King of Prussia, Pennsylvania.

 - Units are move-in ready.
-Before you move in, apartments should receive a thorough cleaning, fresh paint and clean or often brand new carpet, Spencer says.
+Before you move in, rental apartments should receive a thorough cleaning, fresh paint and clean or often brand-new carpet, Spencer says.
 (If you plan to stay there for more than a year, ask how often the unit will be refreshed.)
 However, this may not be the case if you buy a condo or co-op, unless your purchase agreement specifies it.

 - No hassling with maintenance.
 “From a convenience standpoint, a renter is spared the aggravation of dealing with repairs and maintenance to their home,” Curci says.
-All maintenance such as repairing a garbage disposal is conducted by the apartment owner.
+All maintenance such as repairing a garbage disposal is conducted by the landlord.

 - You won’t build equity.
 Sure, there are fewer upfront costs to renting an apartment.
-But you lose out on the opportunity to buy a home and build long-term wealth through equity.
+But you lose out on the opportunity to acquire an asset and build long-term wealth through ownership.
 And, today, there are several loan programs designed for first-time homebuyers that require little to no money down, as well as first-time homebuyer assistance programs to help with the down payment and closing costs.

 - Lack of parking.
-One deterrent to living in an apartment could be the lack of assigned parking.
 Parking can be a challenge for those who reside in apartment complexes without allocated parking, says Holly McQueen, vice president at GMH Capital Partners, a Newtown Square, Pennsylvania-based real estate investment company.
 “This can also pose a problem for visitors because some areas require permits or payment for street parking,” she says.

 - Limited privacy.
-Living in an apartment means you’ll likely share walls and you might have people living above and/or below you.
+Living in an apartment means you’ll likely share walls and you probably will have people living above and/or below you.
 And that might lead to more noise, less privacy and annoyances — like smoke or odors penetrating into your unit.

 - Restrictions.
 Some apartments don’t allow pets at all, or have strict guidelines about how many and what kinds of pets you can keep in your unit.
-Expect to pay an initial pet deposit and, in some cases, a monthly pet fee, too, which can all add up.
+There could be other restrictions, as well, that conflict with your lifestyle.
+For instance, some apartments prohibit smoking or have no storage space for bikes.

 - Lack of personalization.
-Because you don’t own your apartment unit, you might be restricted to what you can do with it.
-Many apartment leases spell out that renters cannot paint walls, change appliances or other unit fixtures.
-“Often, paint, permanent sticker and major modifications are not allowed or will need corporate approval,” McQueen says.
-“The cost of restoring the apartment is the resident’s responsibility and (that) could be more than the deposit.”
+If you don’t own your apartment unit, you might be restricted to what you can do with it.
+Many apartment leases spell out that renters cannot paint walls, change appliances or install fixtures — including window treatments.
+“Often, paint, permanent stickers and major modifications are not allowed or will need corporate approval,” McQueen says.
+“The cost of restoring the apartment is the resident’s responsibility and [that] could be more than the deposit.”
 With owned apartments, you have no say over landscaping or the common areas’ decor, even though you help pay for these things.

 Who are apartments best suited for?

-While many apartment dwellers are younger, single people who move often for jobs or don’t want the obligation of paying a mortgage for a condo or house, the demographics of individuals living in apartments is changing.
-There are more Gen Xers and baby boomers living in apartments who want simpler living arrangements and to leave the hassle of maintenance behind as they age.
+While many apartment dwellers are younger, single people who move often for jobs or don’t want the obligation of a mortgage, the demographics of individuals living in apartments is changing.
+There are more Gen Xers and Baby Boomers who want simpler living arrangements and to leave the hassle of maintenance behind as they age.
 Many apartments are in effect like assisted-living facilities — they are often single-level and have a staff on call — which makes aging-in-place easier.